feldera/feldera/docs/what-is-feldera.md

 users to run continuous queries directly on data in motion, without storing the data in databases or storage systems, before querying.

-With Feldera, DML and DDL SQL written for popular databases can operate continuously, with few changes, on data as it continuously arrives.
+With Feldera, SQL written for popular databases can operate continuously, with few changes, on data as it continuously arrives.
 This site explains the concepts behind Feldera and how to use it through its user interface and API.